INTERESTING FACTS ABOUT SPACE PROBES !!!

 A space probe is about the size of a family car.
 They are launched from Earth by rocket or space shuttle, to travel to a certain target.

 A space probe might also carry a second smaller probe for release into an atmosphere .

-Some space robes might often carry a space lander craft for release to touchdown on planetary or lunar surfaces.
+Some space probes might often carry a space lander craft.
+The craft is then released to touchdown on planetary or lunar surfaces.

-Every Space Probe have different missions and collects different data.
+Every space probe has different missions and collects different data.